 The ExtraHop system provides the following built-in dashboards that display common protocol activity about the general behavior and health of your network.

-System dashboards are located in the default System Dashboards collection in the dashboard dock and cannot be added to another collection.
+System dashboards are located in the default System Dashboards collection in the dashboard dock and they cannot be added to another collection that is shared with other users.

 - Network Activity dashboard